When you think about your company’s future what comes to your mind? The goals, objectives, initiatives and obviously the pathways to achieve them.

 What is Talent Management?

-Talent management is a business strategy which aligns the workforce with the organisation’s goal and values, which basically includes aligning the right person with the right role and tools.
+Talent management is a business strategy which aligns the workforce with the organization’s goal and values, which basically includes aligning the right person with the right role and tools.

-It also involves the organisation’s commitment to hire, manage, develop and retain talented employees.
+It also involves the organization’s commitment to hire, manage, develop and retain talented employees.

-Talent management is a management strategy that organisations hope will enable them to retain their topmost talented and skilled employees.
+Talent management is a management strategy that organizations hope will enable them to retain their topmost talented and skilled employees.

-While hiring top talent continues to be a challenge for companies even today but retaining them and training them to meet the changing dynamics of the organisation is a much bigger concern.
+While hiring top talent continues to be a challenge for companies even today but retaining them and training them to meet the changing dynamics of the organization is a much bigger concern.

 Talent management is a continuous and systematic process that focuses mainly on:

 Hiring a suitable person.

 Retaining the person to achieve long term business objectives.

 However, to succeed in having a good talent management program in your organization you need to have the right components.
 Components that make up great talent management in your organization.